Painting Equipment

 Quality film and low noise using spray booths.

-The most commonly used method of application of stains, varnishes and paints is spraying.
-Whether in workshops or factories with finishing lines In order to reach the wood and form the film, the material passes through one or more spray guns.
-Unfortunately, there is no gun, no matter how good, that can transfer the lacquer to the piece at 100%.
-Thus a very small amount of lacquer droplets remain in the air in the room where the spraying takes place.
-In the case of spray lines the problem is solved because spraying takes place in closed areas connected to the exhaust system.
-However, when spraying takes place in a workshop or factory, spray booths must be installed in order to avoid problems with film quality or high levels of noxious emissions.
+The most widely used method of applying stains, varnishes and paints is spraying.
+Whether in workshops or factories with finishing lines Complex, to get onto the wood and form the film, the material passes through one or more spray guns.
+Unfortunately, there is no gun, no matter how powerful, that will transfer the lacquer to the part in 100%.
+This leaves a very small amount of the varnish in very small droplets in the air in the room where the spraying takes place.
+In the case of spray lines the problem is solved because the spraying takes place in enclosed areas connected to the exhaust system.
+However, when spraying is carried out in a workshop or factory, in order to avoid problems with film quality or high noxious emissions, the space must be equipped with spray booths.

-What over-spray is, the factors that influence it and how the lacquer film and the air in the working environment are affected
+What over-spray is, the factors that influence it and how it affects the varnish film and the air in the working environment

 By spraying the lacquer is transformed into very fine particles.
-Some of these particles end up on the object to be varnished and form the film.
-But another part remains in the air and is lost.
-In the industry this amount of lacquer is called over-spray.
+Some of these particles land on the object to be lacquered and form the film.
+Another part remains in the air and is lost.
+In the industry this is called overspray.

 Over-spray depends on several factors: